Powder, Copper, Coal and Otto: Powder

-Powder is a snowshoe hare who is an elegant, sleek competitor with a flare for fun in an exciteful way.
-She came from Fishlake National Forest.
-Quick and elusive, Powder can ski and skate circles around her competition.
-Her large, furry feet make her especially agile on snow and ice, while her lean, supple body is built for endurance and speed.
-She is surprisingly strong and eager to jump and spin while twirling her ears above her head.
-When Powder really flies, her long, sleek ears stream out like ribbons from behind her whiskers.
-Try as they may, the other mascots just can't catch their speedy little friend.
-She represents "Faster" of the Olympic motto.
-She loves to do skiing and figure skating.
+Powder is a snowshoe hare originating from Fishlake National Forest.
+She is depicted as a fast and agile athlete, with large, furry feet suited to movement on snow ad ice an Powder can ski and skate circles around her competition because she is quick and elusive.
+Her large, furry feet make her especially agile on snow and ice, a lean body associated with endurance and speed.
+Her character is primarily with skiing and figure skating.
+Powder represents the "Faster" element of the Olympic motto. since she loves to do skiing and figure skating.

 The sun was too close to the earth and was burning it.
 The hare (Powder's ancestor) ran to the top of a mountain, and shot her arrow into the sun.
 This caused it to drop lower in the sky, cooling the earth.
 Her favorite color is purple/blue shade as seen on her gloves and badge.
 She tends to love ice cream especially those around the world.
 She is one of the three Olympic mascots, one of the four mascots of Salt Lake City 2002 and is also the only female of the four mascots of Salt Lake City 2002.

 Her name comes from powder snow.

 Copper

-Copper is a coyote who is a flashy, youthful athlete who revels in the spotlight.
-Colorful and fearless, Copper is a confident competitor.
-He comes from Glen Canyon National Recreation Area.
-Whether in the halfpipe or on the ice, his flamboyant, bold style always pleases the crowd.
-Far from shy in front of a camera, this coyote's charisma makes him the media darling of the mascot trio.
-Copper is more than just snow.
-His long, slender legs are surprisingly powerful, giving him the strength to spin, flip and sprint.
-He cheers the loudest and reaches the highest peaks of all the mascots.
-He loves to do ice hockey and curling.
+Copper is a coyote character depicted as an athletic and energetic mascot known for his outgoing personality and competitive nature.
+He is associated with Glen Canyon National Recreation Area.
+The character is portrayed as confident and media-friendly, with a performance style intended to entertain spectators during sporting events.
+Copper is also associated with winter sports such as Ice Hockey and Curling.

 The earth froze and turned dark, the coyote (Copper's ancestor) climbed to the highest mountaintop and stole a flame from the fire people.
 He returned and brought warmth and light to the people.
 Because of the way his ancestor did, Copper represents Higher from the Olympic motto.
 His favorite color is turquoise green as seen on his gloves and badge.
 He tends to love Jell-O. He is one of the three Olympic mascots and one of the four mascots of Salt Lake City 2002.

 His name comes from the mineral of the same name.